Sakyawira/Steering-Behaviours/README.md

 This project is done in C++ and OpenGL.

+IMPORTANT: Please build the game in x86.
+Some of the libraries in this project won't work in x64.

 ## Seek

 The goal of the 'Seek' behaviour is to move towards a certain location.